Museum Stories

 The Story of Hitler’s Unrealized Art Museum in Linz

-Zuzanna Stańska 19 February 2022 min Read
+Zuzanna Stańska 17 December 2024 min Read

 The Hitler’s Museum – originally in German called Das Führermuseum, was luckily an unrealized art museum within a cultural complex planned by Adolf Hitler for his hometown, the Austrian city of Linz.

 It was supposed to be the greatest (both in terms of size and collection) museum in the world.
 This is why the greatest art plunder of the 20th century began in 1939.
-Pieces of art were in most of the cases confiscated or stolen by the Nazis from Jewish owners throughout Europe during World War II.
+Pieces of art were in most cases confiscated or stolen by the Nazis from Jewish owners throughout Europe during World War II.
 The cultural district was to be part of an overall plan to recreate Linz, turning it into a cultural capital of the Third Reich.
 Therefore, it was to be one of the greatest art centers of Europe.
 The plan was to overshadow Vienna, for which Hitler had a personal distaste.
 The distaste was mostly because of his own failure to gain admission to the Vienna Academy of Fine Arts.

 Model of the Führermuseum from the planned "European Culture Complex" in Linz, Austria, c.
 1933.
 Archiv der Stadt Linz.
 Hitler's art museum.